| “Real”

 violence have been exaggerated or have been mutual, or have indeed

+been unsubstantiated by independent and honest witnesses.
 Lord McCluskey (S v M (Access Order) [1997} 1 FLR 980 stated the

 importance to the child of both parents having contact.
 In his view